 Printed route maps and cue sheets will be provided.
 Important updates may occur as conditions warrant; please check the Registration page (and emails to registered riders) before the Ride.

-Signing up is easy!
-Register online through PledgeReg or pay in person on Ride day.
+Signing up or donating is easy!
+Register in advance online through PledgeReg or pay in person on Ride day.

 Yep, it is true that the delightful Village of Climax is listed as #1 in WKFR’s (103.3 FM) list of “5 Bizarre Michigan Town Names Explained.”
 Those who make it to scenic Scotts Mill Park where our rest stop is planned, may want to continue on to make it all the way to Climax.
 Or, you can stop by Scotts Mill Park on the way back to Vicksburg after you swing through this truly charming village of around 780 souls.
 By the time you ride it, we will hope you will look up how the village got its name.

 Scotts Mill Park (23 miles; Latest Start: 10am)